Easy Peasy Pillsbury King Cake

 Pillsbury Crescent Dough Sheet King Cake Recipe

-- Pillsbury Crescent Dough Sheet(s)
+- 3 Pillsbury Crescent Dough Sheets

-- Purple, Green, & Gold sugar sprinkles
+- purple, green, & gold sugar sprinkles

-- Pillsbury Cream Cheese Icing
+- 1 can Pillsbury Cream Cheese Icing or make your own

 Cover a baking pan with parchment paper or use a nonstick cookie sheet.
 Unroll dough sheets and sprinkle each with about a tablespoon of the cinnamon-sugar mix.

-Decorating the King Cake
+Decorate the King Cake

 While the cake is still warm, pour icing on top.
 Alternate with purple, green and gold colored Mardi Gras sprinkles.
-Next time I will roll from the shortest side to make a wider cake.

 Hide a plastic King Cake Baby in the underside of the cake.
 Before eating, check to see if you got the baby!

-And if any of you need a gluten free recipe, see this Red Mill cinnamon roll recipe.
+And if any of you need a gluten-free recipe, see this Red Mill cinnamon roll recipe.